Vendor Non Solicitation Agreement

 Employers also use nonsolicitation agreements to limit the ability of former employees to draw their customers and vendors away to another business, hurting the company's bottom line.

 If you need more information about vendor nonsolicitation agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.